catap/swrng-provider/README.md

 A `SecureRandomSPI` that makes SwiftRNG devices available to `SecureRandom`.

-This code automatically detect attached devices on Linux and macOS, and when a machine has more of one SwiftRNG it makes XOR between bytes.
+This code automatically detect attached devices on Linux and macOS, and when a machine has more of one SwiftRNG it uses round-robin algorithm to balance `getRandomBytes` calls between devices.

 To use it you should add this provider to dependency like
 ```